-Wendy B. Rice, Psy.D., Director of Development of Healing Horses "One child at a time" Inc. Dr. Rice is th President and Founder of Rice Psychology Group in Tampa, Florida.
+Wendy B. Rice, Psy.D., Director of Development and Human Resources of Healing Horses "One child at a time" Inc. Dr. Rice is th President and Founder of Rice Psychology Group in Tampa, Florida.
 Dr. Rice grew up in the suburbs of New York, attended college in the very horsey Saratoga Springs and received her master’s degree and doctorate in psychology from Yeshiva University in New York City.
 She completed her doctoral project on child-pet attachment.
 Dr. Rice began her career in Manhattan at a practice that specialized in working with children with difficult temperaments and at a school for children with special needs.
 Dr. Rice began riding horses in summer camp at age 8 and is still at it all these years later.
 She rides most days either before or after work and competes in the Adult Amateur Hunter division.
 Dr. Rice is also involved in Kids and Canines, a service dog training program that works with at risk middle school students who train dogs for physically disabled adults and children with autism.
 Helping Bev with Healing Horses brings together Dr. Rice’s passion for horses, the human-animal bond and helping children with special needs.
 Besides serving on our Board of Directors, Dr. Rice volunteers to do grooming and exercising of the horses here on the farm.
 She also assist in helping children get the services they need.

 Carol Ames, Secretary and Vice Treasurer of Healing Horses "One child at a time" Inc. Mrs. Ames owned a reputable business in the Tampa Bay Area for over 15 years.
 Upon retirement Mrs. Ames, along with her husband George Ames, decided to help children in need by becoming foster parents.
 Mrs. Ames has much needed knowledge and understanding of the emotional trauma caused to children by abuse, neglect and abandonment.
 Her insight is invaluable to our mission.
 Carol & George both give tirelessly to the welfare of emotionally traumatized and at risk youth.
 As a couple, they have sponsored Deputy and also contributed and labored for the building of a bathroom with handicap access, a tack room and many more hours of digging drainage, leveling stalls and improving our barn for the welfare of the horses.